starseeker/archival/docs/readme.txt

-In order to build your own version of the documentation you need the following prerequisites: o make o tcsh in /bin (otherwise edit "fixhtml.tcsh") o sed o sgml-tools 1.0.9 if you want to build a PostScript version you, additionally, need o LaTeX o dvips if you want to build a PDF version you, additionally, need o dvipdf (not recommended) or pdflatex (recommended)
+In order to build your own version of the documentation you need the following prerequisites: o make o sed o tclsh in /usr/bin/ (otherwise edit the Makefile) o sgml-tools 1.0.9 or linuxdoc-tools

-If you are on Debian 3.0 (Woody) you, additionally, need: o tclsh in /usr/bin/ (otherwise edit "Makefile/pdf4:")
+if you want to build a PostScript version you, additionally, need o LaTeX o dvips

+if you want to build a PDF version you, additionally, need o dvipdf (not recommended) or pdflatex (recommended) o needspace.sty, shorttoc.sty, footmisc.sty

-Note: In order for HTML, PostScript, and PDF versions of the documentation to be created the sub directory "pics" must contain the pictures in GIF, EPS, and PNG format respectively.
+Note: In order for HTML, PostScript, and PDF versions of the documentation to be created the sub directory "pics" must contain the pictures in GIF, EPS, _and_ PNG format respectively.

 To actually build the documentation (HTML and nice PDF) simply enter:
 >make